Pittsburgh Employment & Workers Compensation Lawyer

 An experienced sexual harassment attorney in Pennsylvania can assist you.

 Retaliation in the workplace occurs when an employee makes a claim of discrimination or harassment to a supervisor or the EEOC, and the employer treats the employee negatively.

 Retaliation can occur with any type of discrimination or harassment report, including discrimination based on race, color, national origin, gender, disability status, age, and sexual orientation.

 Examples of retaliation include but are not limited to:

-- Firing or demoting an employee for reporting discrimination or harassment
+- Firing or demoting an employee

 - Moving an employee to a different department or changing their job responsibilities